dev0715/railflow_rest_api_v1/readme.md

 ## Using Slack Slash Command
 We have set up a slack slash command `/license` plase walkthrough the usage below:

-Follow the example `/license ali raza/acme corp/12/myemail@gmail.com`, parameters separated by `/` follow the formula: `/license customer name/company/periods/email`
+Follow the example `/license ali raza:acme corp:myemail@gmail.com:12`, parameters separated by `/` follow the formula: `/license customer name:company:email:duration`

+The duration is between 0-36 months.
+If the duration equal 0 or undefined, the duration is set to 14 days.

 Slack command will return the successful message and the license information after executing the payload.